diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 # HS4-ISR-Reconstruction
 Collection of R files that implement the Garrish method for estimating and individual's ISR function within a 95% credible bound region from C-Peptide data.
 These scripts have been streamline to take in HS4 data specifically for the LEAD Center.

-# File Hierarchy
-The folders of this repository should be stored in one common folder.
-Let's say that the name of the main folder is titled "HS4 Project."
-The path to this folder should be what you set as your working directory when executing in RStudio.
-Then, the folders that are to be contained inside this main folder is:
-- HS4 Project
-  - Cpep Plots
-  - Datasets
-  - ISR Plots
-  - Main Scripts
-  - Method_functions
-  - Result Files

 # Coding Workflow
 There are two folders included in this repository.
-The "Main Scripts" folder holds all of the files which must be edited and executed to apply the model on the participant's data.
-The "Method_functions" folder holds necessary functions which assist in the computation or creation of the model; these code scripts do not require any editing whatsoever.
+The "Method_functions" folder holds necessary functions which assist in the computation and creation of the model.
+This folder should simply be downloaded, placed in the same location as the next set of code files, and do not require any editing whatsoever.
+The "Main Scripts" folder holds all of the files which must be edited and executed to apply the model on each participant's data.

+The code scripts within the "Main Scripts" folder are:

 1. Dataset Template Preprocessing.R
 2. Cohort Parameter estimation script